 There are many personal benefits to becoming a Mason, and the rewards can be different for each person.
 But all Masons share a common goal: making good men better.
 Only individuals believed to be of the finest character are favorably considered for membership.

-You’ll share the values of the great men who founded the United States: Men who believed in the brotherhood of man and the ideals expressed in the U.S. Constitution.
-Freemasonry is built upon the tenets of Brotherly Love, Relief and Truth.
-Brotherly loves is the practice of the golden rule.
+You’ll share the values of the great men who founded the United States.
+Men who believed in the brotherhood of man and the ideals expressed in the U.S. Constitution.
+Freemasonry is built upon the tenets of brotherly love, relief and truth.
+Brotherly love is the practice of the golden rule.
 Relief embodies charity for all mankind.
 Truth is honesty, fair play and adherence to cardinal virtues.
 Above all, men of all faiths are welcome, as long as they believe in a Supreme Being.

 By attending Masonic Lodge meetings and learning from your fellow Masons, you’ll strengthen the bonds of fellowship as you join together with like-minded men who share ideals of both a moral and metaphysical nature.
 You’ll enjoy the friendship of other Masons in the community, and you’ll be welcomed as a “Brother” by Masons everywhere in the world.
 Freemasonry also promises that should you ever be overtaken by misfortune, sickness, or adversity through no fault of your own, the hands of our great Fraternity will be stretched forth to aid and assist you.